 In 1974, appalled by the paucity of information on Chaney's films, I began to assemble a notebook of information on each of Chaney's films.
 The same year I began collecting films, and my first purchase was an 8mm print of THE PHANTOM OF THE OPERA.
 When I entered graduate school at North Carolina State University in 1975, I made regular trips to Washington, D.C. where I began to research Chaney's films in earnest, spending days paging through old issues of Moving Picture World, Universal Weekly, Motion Picture News, Variety, Motography, Photoplay, and other trade journals of the era.
 This research continued well into the 1980s, until I had acquired copies of every contemporary review, synopsis, press kit, and copyright file on each of Chaney's films.

 I have also played an active role in restoration projects of several Lon Chaney films.
 In 1983, working with historian and archivist David Shepard, Dan Woodruff at the Academy of Motion Picture Arts and Sciences, and MGM (before it was acquired by Turner Entertainment), I reconstructed THE ROAD TO MANDALAY (1926), and my restoration is the only material currently available at Warner Bros.
 Classics, or anywhere else.
-I also assisted in the Library of Congress restorations of THE OUBLIETTE (1914) and THE SCARLET CAR (1917).
+I also assisted in the restorations of THE OUBLIETTE (1914) and THE SCARLET CAR (1917).
 I did the preservation of the only extant home movies of Lon Chaney for Pacific Film Archive, and some of this footage can be seen in the Kino International Chaney documentary Behind the Mask.
 I also provided material to Kevin Brownlow and Patrick Stanbury for their superb documentary on Lon Chaney.
 Outside of the Lon Chaney realm, I am perhaps most famous as the person who found the missing Reel 2 of Laurel and Hardy's The Battle of the Century.

-I have done some writing on Chaney including a 1988 article on Chaney's extant films that was published as an introduction to Phil Riley's book A Blind Bargain that can still be purchased from MagicImage Books.
+I have done some writing on Chaney including a 1988 article on Chaney's extant films that was published as an introduction to Phil Riley's book A Blind Bargain published by MagicImage Books.
 I have assembled a fairly large manuscript on the films of Lon Chaney, much of which is included in the filmography section of this web site.
 This project was turned down by Citadel for their Films of series as being "not commercial enough."
 (They also turned down proposals from other authors for The Films of Fred Astaire and The Films of Burt Lancaster as being equally "uncommercial.")
 Since I do this as a hobby and don't need the money, I decided to put most of the material on the web so that others can obtain this information for free.

 I currently live in the San Francisco Bay area with my wife and children.
 If you are dying to learn even more about me, you can check out my home page here.

 Return to Lon Chaney Home Page